slouvan/crawler/README.md

 	pip install scrapy

 # Running the crawler
-1. Go to the directory :

-	crawler/nell_indo

-2. Execute the command:
+Enter the project directory and run the crawler

+    cd nell_indo
     scrapy crawl nell

+The raw data is stored in `nell_indo/spiders/raw_data` , the article text is stored in `nell_indo/spiders/extracted_data`